 Evans Law Group Serves Bastrop County Families at Our Bastrop Office

 Evans Law Group works with families in Bastrop County, including clients from Bastrop, Cedar Creek, Smithville, Paige, and Elgin.
+Our Bastrop office is headed by experienced divorce attorney Caroline McClimon (also former Vice President of the Bastrop County Bar Association).
 Working with Austin’s premier family-law firm is convenient.
 Whether you have a divorce case or choose divorce mediation, we can help.

 - Uncontested and Agreed Divorce

 - Contested Divorce

 - Child Custody

 - Mediation and Collaborative Law

 We are familiar with the judges and with many of the family law attorneys in Bastrop County.
 In some cases that may mean we have a good relationship with the people involved , and in other cases we simply know the “other side.”
 Either may benefit your case in ways subtle or significant.